DevOpsGuru09/Ekart/README.md

+# 🎉 Welcome to DevOpsGuru

-# Spring Boot Shopping Cart Web App
+# Spring Boot Ekart Web App

 ## About